2025 Events

 The RCPC is an initiative of the Plan.
 The RCPC and this symposium align with Priority #2 of the Plan, "Engaged & Safe Communities."

-Trauma-Informed Care – Building a Culture of Strength Workshop
+Trauma-Informed Care – Building a Culture of Strength Workshops

-On January 31, 2025, the Crisis & Trauma Training Resource Institute facilitated a Substance Supports in Neighbourhoods Accessed through Police Partnerships (SSNAPP)–sponsored workshop where five key principles to integrate a trauma-informed approach were explored and discussed.
+On January 31 and November 21, 2025, the Crisis & Trauma Resource Institute facilitated Substance Supports in Neighbourhoods Accessed through Police Partnerships (SSNAPP)–sponsored workshops where five key principles to integrate a trauma-informed approach were explored and discussed.

 SSNAPP aligns with Priority #3 of the Plan, “Mental Health & Substance-Use Supports.”